 DC Power Co is bound by the Australian Privacy Principles (Principles) contained in the Privacy Act 1988 (Privacy Act).
 The Principles are designed to protect the confidentiality of information and the privacy of individuals by regulating the way personal information is managed.
 Personal information is, generally, information or an opinion relating to an individual, which can be used to identify that individual.
 DC Power Co may also handle information about companies and other persons in the ways described here.
-DC Power Co. does not actively collect Sensitive Information (as defined in the Privacy Act).
+DC Power Co does not actively collect Sensitive Information (as defined in the Privacy Act).

-To assist us in the provision of energy and other products and services, we may need to collect personal information about you.
+To assist us to facilitate the provision of energy and other products and services, we may need to collect personal information about you.
 We collect personal information about customers, shareholders, employees and other individuals.
 We collect personal information through personal contact, records of communications and third parties including public sources.
 See the collection of personal information section below for details.

 We collect and use personal information to provide, manage and enhance our products and services, understand you and your needs and conduct direct marketing, among other things.
 See the use and disclosure of personal information section below for details, including how to opt out of direct marketing.

 The security and integrity of your personal information is very important to us.
 We take measures to protect the security of personal information and to destroy or de-identify that information when no longer needed.
 You may be entitled to access and correct your personal information that we hold in certain circumstances.
 See the accessing and correcting your personal information section below for details.

 You can contact us (see below for details) with any queries or concerns about privacy.

 DC Power Co collects certain personal information in various circumstances, particularly when you contact us or engage with us – for example, by becoming a customer, updating your billing information, providing services to us, applying to join our team and submitting enquiries or requests for assistance.

 (e) applicants for employment with DC Power Co and

 (f) other people who come into contact with us in the ordinary course of business.